Azure/azure-sdk-for-js/documentation/writing_tests.md

 You can look at how Mocha's configuration is present in our [template project's package.json file](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/package.json).

 #### Code coverage with Mocha and nyc

+Our `integration-test` script will output code-coverage on our nightly and release builds.
+It's recommended to run this manually to confirm that code coverage is high.
+Code coverage should be above 80%, though code coverage should not change how we write code or tests.

 #### Handling timeouts